For the period Feb 6, 2019 through Feb 12, 2019, there are 0 newly-issued inbred patents and 1 newly-issued hybrid patent.

-There are 0 newly expired inbred patents and 0 newly expired hybrid patents.
+There is 1 newly expired inbred patent and 0 newly expired hybrid patents.

 The number of US-issued corn inbred and hybrid patents per decade has risen dramatically from: